Exotic interior styles are an interesting alternative, and sometimes an edgy trend in the apartment or house design.

 The same colors are found in the interior.
 The Indian style can be traced in rich textures of fabrics.
 The furniture is handcrafted from teak and colored stones.

-The Indian interior tends towards floristry: flowers are depicted on fabrics and in ornaments.
+The Indian interior tends towards floral design: flowers are depicted on fabrics and in ornaments.

 In the bedrooms, the floor is covered with soft carpets depicting sacred animals or tempting dancers.